 7.4 DELEGATIONS POLICY

-This policy sets out the circumstances under which the Board may delegate its responsibilities.
-Delegations of authority are the mechanisms by which Daramalan College enables officers of the College to act on behalf of the College.
+This policy sets out the conditions under which the Board may delegate its responsibilities at Daramalan College.
+Delegations of authority are the mechanisms that empower officers of the College to act on its behalf, facilitating efficiency, effectiveness and accountability.